sadanamunduru/SEO-Blog-Post-Optimizer/README.md

 streamlit run SEOapp.py

-5. Access the application in your browser at `http://localhost:8501`.
+5. Access the application in your browser at `http://localhost:8501` or wait for the chrome local host window to triger

 Choose the desired option (enter blog post content or paste web page link) and provide the necessary inputs.